Submitting Your Thesis

 - Students are asked to wait 24 hours after receipt of the message from Academic Registry before proceeding with the next step

-- The student registers with the Research Support System (RSS) using her/his usual College username and password
+- The student logs into the Research Support System using their usual College username and password

 - As much metadata as possible is pre-populated from SITS.
 This will include the approved 'stay' on access to the thesis, where applicable